-Welcome to the home page for my section of the Introduction to Psychology course here at UAF.
+Welcome to the home page for my course section of Introduction to Psychology.
 On this site you should find information to facilitate your learning and guide your studies.

 NOTE TO STUDENTS: I often make changes to this site and my course syllabus between semesters.
 If you are a student enrolled in this course for an upcoming semester, please be advised that graded materials and learning activities may change between semesters.
 Therefore, please wait until the first day of the course before completing tasks.

 This course presents a contemporary survey of the state of the science in psychology.
 The course introduces students to a variety of topics in psychology.
 Students majoring in psychology will find that this course provides a firm foundation in several subdisciplinary fields of study.
 Those taking this course as an elective, or to otherwise augment their learning, will find that the topics of the course inform many of their life experiences.
 My approach in particular involves exposing students to the many and varied ways that psychology informs their personal, professional, and academic interests.

 Unfortunately, some in academia assume that an introductory psychology course will be easy.
 This assumption is inaccurate.
 As students will come to understand, introduction to psychology courses are often one of the more challenging courses in their academic lives.
 Students wishing to perform at above average levels will need to fully apply themselves to this course and their studies throughout the duration of the semester.

 The list below presents upcoming lecture topics, events, and deadlines as detailed in the Calendar section of this Website.
 It is presented for general planning purposes only.
 University deadlines are beyond my control and may sometimes change without my knowledge.
 If one of the university deadlines affects you, please double-check that deadline with the appropriate university staff person or Website.